-Gender and climate change communications practices: Pilot research in two communities in rural Kenya
+The role of information in climate change adaptation in rural Africa: Pilot research in two communities in rural Kenya

 This collaboration between UK and Kenyan researchers seeks to use a multi-site, quasi-ethnographic approach to develop nuanced understandings of how the local information ecosystem operates in rural Kenyan communities, and the resultant effects on local women’s ability to combine indigenous and externally-sourced knowledge in their engagement with, and pursuit of, climate change adaptation activities.

 When: 10 February 2020 13:00-14:30 London (UTC+00:00).

 Location: Worsley Seminar Room 8.34a or via webinar.
 Please register for the event here

 Dr Lata Narayanaswamy